Campus Protests and Demonstrations

 - An activity that is neither disruptive nor obstructive is permitted in public areas of campus buildings only during the hours when the buildings are normally open.
 Students wishing to stay in a building past normal operation hours should submit that request per guidelines outlined in #1.
 An activity that is neither disruptive nor obstructive is permitted in outdoor areas of the campus.

-- Placement on College property of structures or displays requires permission of the Dean of Student Affairs or designee.
+- Placement on College property of structures or displays requires permission of the Office of Student Affairs or designee.

 - The Office of Public Safety in Consultation with Providence Police/Fire shall determine the number of persons who may be safely accommodated in any area where demonstrations occur.
 Occupancy information is available from the Office of Environmental Health and Safety or the Office of Public Safety.